OmegaAOL/Firefox3Theme/README.md

 # Firefox 3 Theme

-This is a theme for Firefox Quantum PHOTON (57 to 89) to look like Firefox 3.
+This is a theme for Firefox Quantum PHOTON (57 to 88) to look like Firefox 3.

+Firefox 88.0.1 can be downloaded at https://ftp.mozilla.org/pub/firefox/releases/88.0.1/

 This borrows from an old version of Aris-t2/CustomCSSForFX